-The Fulbright program provides an unparalleled opportunity to teach, study and conduct research in 155 countries worldwide.
+The Fulbright U.S.student program provides an unparalleled opportunity to teach, study and conduct research in over 150 countries worldwide.

-- to promote mutual understanding through a commitment to the free flow of ideas and people across National boundaries.
+- promote mutual understanding through a commitment to the free flow of ideas and people across national boundaries.

-- to expand, through this understanding, the boundaries of human wisdom, empathy and perception.
+- expand, through this understanding, the boundaries of human wisdom, empathy and perception.

-- through cooperation in constructive activities among people of different nations, to create true and lasting world peace.
+- create true and lasting world peace through cooperation in constructive activities among people of different nations.

 - English Teaching Assistantships (ETA): recipients assist in the teaching of English and a complementary project.

-- Full Grants: students may 1) conduct research, whether in an academic or institutional setting 2) pursue study with a complementary project.
+- Study/Research Grants (including artistic/creative inquiry): students may 1) conduct research in an academic or institutional setting 2) pursue study with a complementary project.
 Recipients will need a host country affiliation with the institution or organization.